Xarenir/conflict_resolution/README.md

 # conflict_resolution

-## this is a subheading
+## this is a description

-very difficult mini project.
-Cant figure it out at all!
+easiest mini project!
+Love it!